nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 #### Edit an enrolment: `editEnrolment`
 Accidentally mixed up two members, and gave them the wrong number of hours or wrong remarks for the event they are involved in?
-You can fix this with no problem by using the `editEnrolment` command!
+You can fix this with ease by using the `editEnrolment` command!

 Here’s how you can use it:<br>
 `editEnrolment m/MEMBER_INDEX e/EVENT_INDEX [h/NUMBER_OF_HOURS] [r/REMARK]`